anaumghori/dreambooth-style-training/README.md

 # 💻 Setup and the Dataset
 I ran everything on Google Colab, which is awesome because they give you free access to a Tesla T4 GPU and about 15GB of RAM.
 For reference, my training utilized about 11.4GB of RAM out of the 15GB available.
 I trained four different DreamBooth models, tweaking hyperparameters and learning rates to experiment with results.
 Out of them, two models stood out:
-- Manhwa-Style Model: Trained on 24 high-quality manhwa images, focused on character faces.
+- Manhwa-Style Model: Trained on 24 high-quality women manhwa images, focused on character faces.
-- Custom Fox Character Model: Trained with 17 hand-drawn images of a stylized fox character.
+- Custom Fox Character Model: Trained with 15 hand-drawn images of a stylized fox character.
 ## For Datasets
 `- High-Volume (100–200 Images):` Requires more training steps and time but offers greater versatility in generating a variety of poses, expressions, and details, especially for specific character styles.